kristjanvalur/py-asynkit/README.md

                     await m.athrow(c, exc)
 ```

-In this example, `readline()` is trivial, but if this were a complicated parser with hierarchical
+In this example, `readline()` is trivial, but if it were a complicated parser with hierarchical
 invocation structure, then this pattern allows the decoupling of IO and the parsing of buffered data, maintaining the state of the parser while _the caller_ fills up the buffer.

 ## `GeneratorObject`